 - Employers and online services retain the right to archive and inspect messages transmitted through their systems.
-1 - Either party might accidentally send an e-mail to the wrong person. - E-mail might be left visible on an unattended terminal. - E-mail can be printed, circulated, forwarded, and stored in numerous paper and electronic files. - E-mail is discoverable for legal purposes. - A person authorized to access the information might use it for an unauthorized purpose or disclose it to an unauthorized party. - Confidential health information might be obtained by an unauthorized entity from discarded media. - E-mail may be vulnerable to computer hackers who could then transmit the information for illegitimate purposes. - Phony e-mail could dupe legitimate users into voluntarily giving up sensitive information.
+Personal messages between patient and physician would not be considered confidential. - E-mail, because it is usually unencrypted, can be intercepted.
+Although the probability of interception is low, the results of such interception can be harmful. - An individual might accidentally send e-mail to the wrong person because addresses are not always intuitive and frequently change. - E-mail might be left visible on an unattended terminal. - E-mail can be printed, circulated, forwarded, and stored in numerous paper and electronic files. - E-mail may be discoverable for legal purposes. - A person authorized to access the information might use it for an unauthorized purpose or disclose it to an unauthorized party. - Confidential health information might be obtained by an unauthorized entity from discarded media. - E-mail may be vulnerable to computer hackers who could transmit information for illegitimate purposes. - Phony e-mail could dupe legitimate users into voluntarily giving up sensitive information or receiving incorrect or maliciously generated information.